America celebrates July 4 with hot dogs, banners and barbecues

 Possible security threats, wildfires in the West and rainy weather on the East Coast apparently did little to dampen the spirits of celebrants decked out in red, white and blue from their headbands to their shoelaces.

-Crowds at Boston's Old State House erupted in applause and cannons shot out tricolour confetti after the annual July Fourth reading of the Declaration of Independence.
+Crowds at Boston's Old State House erupted in applause and cannons shot out tri-color confetti after the annual July Fourth reading of the Declaration of Independence.

 Meskie Hyman, 11, exuded patriot pride in a star-spangled shirt and a hairband with two American flags that fluttered under cloudy skies in Maplewood, New Jersey.